-In Canada, employees want healthcare coverage, but more specifically the prescription drug coverage that forms part of an employee’s healthcare cover.
+[Updated Feb.
+17, 2023] In Canada, employees want healthcare coverage, but more specifically, the prescription drug coverage that forms part of an employee’s healthcare cover.
 In Canada, this is called ‘extended healthcare,’ which means your employees will have better access to affordable prescriptions.
 After health cover, Canadian employees rank these four benefits in this order of importance: Disability, Retirement, Death, and Wellness Programs.

 Cowan Insurance Group

-For a typical employer-sponsored benefits package, which includes medical, optical, dental, AD&D (Accident Death & Dismemberment), and possibly disability, the cost is 5,000- 7,000 Canadian Dollars per annum or about 420-580 Canadian Dollars per month.
+For a typical employer-sponsored benefits package, which includes medical, optical, dental, life, AD&D (Accident Death & Dismemberment), and possibly disability, the cost is 5,000- 7,000 Canadian Dollars per annum or about 420-580 Canadian Dollars per month.

 Mandatory employee benefits in Canada include pension, legislated and parental leaves, PTO, employment insurance, and eye exams.
 Common supplementary employee benefits include retirement, healthcare, voluntary and flexible benefits, healthcare spending accounts, gyms, and workplace canteens.
 Employee perks are far-ranging and include virtual care, mental health training, and digital health and fitness platforms.

 Mandatory Employee Benefits

 The Canada Pension Plan (CPP) is a mandatory and contributory savings plan for all employed Canadians.
-Effective January 1, 2022, employees and employers contribute 5.70% up to the maximum (C$3,499.80).
-Increases to CPP premiums are scheduled each year between 2019 and 2023, at which time both employer and employees will be contributing 5.95% up to the maximum, and an additional 4% on earnings between the maximum and an upper earning limit that is expected to be approximately C$79,400 in 2025.
+Effective January 1, 2023, employees and employers contribute 5.95% up to the maximum (C$3,754.45).
+Increases to CPP premiums are scheduled each year between 2019 and 2023, at which time both employer and employees will be contributing 5.95% up to the maximum and an additional 4% on earnings between the maximum and an upper earning limit that is expected to be approximately C$79,400 in 2025.
 (Source: CRA Website).

-Income from CPP can start as early as age 60 or deferred to age 70.
+Income from CPP can start as early as age 60 or be deferred to age 70.